 - Human factors support for workplace and facility design.

-Through ARA’s support, the FAA RDHFL is conducting a series of research and development studies that help ensure that systems that include human operators and maintainers perform as effectively and safely as possible.
+Through ARA’s support, the FAA RDHFL conducted a series of research and development studies to help ensure that systems that include human operators and maintainers perform as effectively and safely as possible.

 ARA is well versed in helping the FAA, airports, and other aviation agencies conduct critical R&D and deploy innovative technologies. more